-When I was 20, I was frustrated about having to spend so much of my time helping people understand the impact of racism on folks who were not white.
-It just felt like such a chore to have to spend my energy saying, “Hey, you realize the world is topsy-turvy, and the privilege and value that you experience and assume as a fundamental part of reality is not for very many people.”
-I remember complaining about that to one my elders at that time who was one of Bill Clinton’s advisers in the White House.
-There were a group of black students, and we’d just finished taking over the school and protesting.
+When I was 20, I was frustrated about having to spend so much of my time helping people understand the impact of racism on folks who were not White.
+It just felt like such a chore to have to spend my energy saying, “Hey, you realize the world is topsy-turvy, and the privilege and value that you experience and assume as a fundamental part of reality is not for very many people?”
+I remember complaining about that to one of my elders at that time who was one of Bill Clinton’s advisers in the White House.
+There was a group of Black students, and we’d just finished taking over the school and protesting.
 He happened to be on campus for a board meeting.
 He met with us informally at the Black House.
 We said, “This is crazy.
 We have to do this in class, we have to do this out of class, we have to do this…”

 I appreciate that the adults of my world helped me get some perspective.
-Many would say that, of course, the work is much bigger than explaining to white folks about racism in the world.
+Many would say that, of course, the work is much bigger than explaining racism to White folks in the world.
 And it is.
-But it’s not the same work of my great, great grandfather.
+But it’s not the same work of my great-great-grandfather.
 I am not a Civil War amputee.
 It’s a different time.
-It’s the same stuff, but from a different vantage point.
+It’s the same stuff but from a different vantage point.
 We’ve made some progress.
 Occasionally, I have to whip that story out of my back pocket for myself when I feel really tired and burnt out.
 Then I remember I’m a part of a lineage of folks who have done this and more.

-I was facilitating a three day retreat for a national coalition of social justice and racial equity organizations from across the country.
+I was facilitating a three-day retreat for a national coalition of social justice and racial equity organizations from across the country.
 They are trying to build a national infrastructure to respond to racial crises and conflagrations, address policy and programs, and apply pressure in a sustainable way.
 The retreat was held on the same days that Alton Sterling was killed, Philando Castile was killed, five police officers were killed, and 12 others injured.
-I was angry and sad and all I could see was my husband and my kids in the back seat and a police officer shooting my husband dead in front of my daughters and having my 5-year-old or 2-year-old say, “Mommy, it’s okay.
+I was angry and sad, and all I could see was my husband and my kids in the back seat and a police officer shooting my husband dead in front of my daughters and having my 5-year-old or 2-year-old say, “Mommy, it’s okay.
 I’m with you” after someone just destroyed my world.

-I was crying and upset and I’m on my way to strategize and facilitate and focus on systems with all these other people who are in the trenches.
+I was crying and upset, and I’m on my way to strategize and facilitate and focus on systems with all these other people who are in the trenches.
 All I could do was think, “Somebody should burn this thing down” because it’s just so sick.
 I got into the space where I was supposed to hold this thing.
 I was supposed to lead the charge, and I just couldn’t do it.
 Somehow, the agenda did not feel appropriate for the work and it didn’t feel like what they needed was the consultant strategist, facilitator, or planner.
 It felt like what we needed was some truth-telling and some open heart relief.
-So I switched hats.
+So, I switched hats.

 We wanted to deal with some operational issues, but we were so motivated, so engaged, so clear, because we had we had gone into our own hurt.